Terry Downes: Professional boxing career

-Managed by Sam Burns, Downes won his first two pro fights before a defeat to future world champion Dick Tiger.
+Managed by Sam Burns, Downes won his first two pro fights before a defeat by future world champion Dick Tiger.
 After building up a record of 16 wins and 3 defeats, Downes won the British middleweight title, vacated by Pat McAteer's retirement, by beating Phil Edwards on 30 September 1958 at the Harringay Arena, London.
 In 1959, Downes lost and won back the title from John "Cowboy" McCormack.
 On 5 July 1960, Downes successfully defended the title against Edwards again.

 Downes lost his first World Title shot to Paul Pender in Boston in January 1961.
 The following July, however, Downes fought Pender again, this time in London, and defeated the American in front of a raucous Wembley crowd, with Pender retiring at the end of the ninth round with cuts over both eyes.
 Downes was recognised as world champion by The Ring magazine in August 1961, and was named Sports Writers' Association Sportsman of the Year later that year.
 Pender won the title back the following year, defeating Downes in Boston once more, this time on points.

 Downes responded to the loss of his title by winning his next seven bouts, including a win over Sugar Ray Robinson in September 1962.
 Robinson was, however, 41 at the time, and when asked after the fight how it felt to beat a boxer of such esteem, Downes famously replied, "I didn't beat Sugar Ray, I beat his ghost."
 Downes moved up to light heavyweight in 1963, winning his first three fights at the weight before facing Willie Pastrano for the world title in Manchester on 30 November 1964.
 Downes was knocked down twice in the 11th round, while reportedly well ahead on points, and Pastrano retained his title when referee Andrew Smyth controversially waved it off – it was to be Downes' last fight.

 Downes was famous for a number of quips.
 After a particularly brutal fight early in his career against Dick Tiger, Downes was asked who he wanted to fight next.
 He replied, "The bastard who made this match", in reference to Mickey Duff.

 Downes fought six world champions and beat three: Robinson, Pender and Joey Giardello.
 His record was: 44 fights, 35 wins (28 KOs), 9 losses.

 Acting career

-Post-boxing, Downes acted occasionally between 1965 and 1990, usually appearing a thug, villain or bodyguard.
+Post-boxing, Downes acted occasionally between 1965 and 1990, usually appearing as a thug, villain or bodyguard.
 One of his more prominent roles was in Roman Polanski's 1967 film The Fearless Vampire Killers, in which he played "Koukol", a hunchbacked servant.
 His other film credits included appearances in A Study in Terror (1965), Five Ashore in Singapore (1967), The Golden Lady (1979), If You Go Down in the Woods Today (1981), and the Derek Jarman film Caravaggio (1986).